MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-utilities.md

 ---
-title: UsmtUtils Syntax (Windows 10)
+title: UsmtUtils Syntax
-description: Learn about the syntax for the utilities available in User State Migration Tool (USMT) 10.0 through the command-line interface.
+description: Learn about the syntax for the utilities available in User State Migration Tool (USMT) through the command-line interface.
 manager: aaroncz
 ms.author: frankroj
 ms.prod: windows-client